 The National Autism Center’s most recent publication – The National Standards Project, Phase

 2, (NSP2) identifies 14 “Established Interventions” for children and adolescents that are supported by reputable research, produce beneficial outcomes, and are known to be effective.
 It also identifies one Established Intervention for adults on the autism spectrum.

 All of these publications are available for download at no cost at www.nationalautismcenter.org

 Selecting an effective intervention for a child with ASD is a tremendously challenging responsibility.
 Parents who take the time to educate themselves about evidence-based practice will have knowledge that will allow them to make informed decisions about interventions.
 Knowledge of evidence-based practice will also help parents identify qualified professionals specializing in the treatment of ASD.
 Parents teaming up with qualified professionals to make decisions about interventions will help their child become more independent, self-confident, and ultimately reach his or her highest potential.

 By Hanna C. Rue, Ph.D., BCBA-D

-Dr. Hanna Rue is the Chairperson of the National Standards Project, Phase 2, which was completed and published in April of 2015.
-She previously served as Executive Director of the National Autism Center, May Institute’s Center for the Promotion of Evidence-based Practice.
+Dr. Hanna Rue was the Chairperson of the National Standards Project, Phase 2, which was completed and published in April of 2015.